Jan. 14, 2025

 Why Water Doesn’t Freeze in Canals

-Even as temperatures drop below 32 degrees, you will not find ice in Northern Water maintained canals that deliver the Colorado-Big Thompson (C-BT) Project water to northeastern Colorado.
+Even as temperatures drop below zero, you will not find ice in canals maintained by Northern Water that deliver Colorado-Big Thompson (C-BT) Project and Windy Gap Project water to Carter Lake and Horsetooth Reservoir for use in northeastern Colorado.

-Distribution Systems Department Manager Jeremy Worth said, “The key factors that prevent water in canals from freezing are velocity and volume.”
+“The key factors that prevent water in canals from freezing are velocity and volume,” said Distribution Systems Department Manager Jeremy Worth.
 Throughout the C-BT Project, terrain changes so water moves by gravity at varying speeds, but it maintains enough velocity in all canals to keep ice away.

-The C-BT Project canals were also all dug below Colorado’s 3.5-foot frost line making them deep enough that the earth surrounding them does not freeze.
-As a result, the water stays warm enough to continue flowing through the winter months.
+The inverts, or floors, of C-BT Project canals were also typically built below Colorado’s 3.5-foot frost line, making them deep enough that the earth surrounding them does not freeze.
+As a result, the water drawn from unfrozen depths of larger reservoirs stays warm enough to continue flowing through the winter months.

-In extreme cold temperatures, ice can form around the mouths of siphons due to collected moisture.
-Siphons are pipes that transfer water from a higher to lower elevation without any external force.
-When this happens, the Collection Systems team on the West Slope releases additional water into the siphon and the increased volume melts the ice.
+In extreme cold temperatures, ice can form around the mouths of siphons due to atmospheric moisture.
+Siphons are enclosed structures that transfer water from a higher to lower elevation around an obstacle such as the Big Thompson siphon that carries project water through a pipeline above the mouth of Big Thompson Canyon.
+When ice formation happens, the Collection Systems team on the West Slope, in coordination with Reclamation, releases additional water into the siphon and the increased volume melts the ice.

 Colorado-Big Thompson Project water flows through canal in the winter.